-■ Trade Expansion
+Trade Expansion

-Taiwan not only sells high-quality products in international markets; more importantly, it aims to strengthen mutually beneficial exchanges with other countries to encourage the flow of technology, capital, and goods.
-Concrete actions underway to enhance Taiwan's external economic and trade network and diversify trading partners include promotion of comprehensive economic and trade relations by strengthening and expanding New Southbound markets while continuing to cultivate markets in advanced countries and emerging economies; active participation in multilateral and bilateral economic cooperation and free trade agreements; pursuit of entry into the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP); strengthening of cooperation with APEC economies to expand global business opportunities; and promotion of the New Southbound Policy and strengthening of links with advanced industrial nations.
+Taiwan not only wants to sell its products internationally; more importantly, it aims to strengthen mutually beneficial exchanges with other countries to encourage the flow of technology, capital and goods.
+Concrete actions underway to enhance Taiwan's external economic and trade network and diversify trading partners include promotion of comprehensive economic and trade relations by strengthening and expanding New Southbound markets while continuing to cultivate markets in advanced countries, emerging economies and China; active participation in multilateral and bilateral economic cooperation and free trade agreements, promotion of Taiwan's entry into the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) and ASEAN Framework for Regional Comprehensive Economic Partnership (RCEP); promotion on and strengthening of cooperation with APEC economies to expand global business opportunities; and promotion of the New Southbound Policy and strengthening of links with advanced industrial nations.

-■ Building an Excellent Business Environment
+Building an Excellent Business Environment